-50 years ago on April 2, 1968, Stanley Kubrick brought an experience in the movie’s 2001: A Space Odyssey.
+50 years ago on April 2, 1968, Stanley Kubrick brought an experience in the movie’s “2001: A Space Odyssey.”
 I can say that this is one of the science-fiction films that changed all the other sci-fi movies in the modern era.
 In fact, this is a masterpiece that hit the movies nowadays.
 Especially in that year, films like this are very hard to understand.
 Stanley Kubrick who, as we know, has a special technique in all of his films.
 The cinematographic techniques he uses-seem to bring new things.
 He combines everything in the form of interpretation and shot so that a question will raise of what really happened.
-But, 2001: A Space Odyssey makes us wonder from the beginning of the movie to the end.
+But, “2001: A Space Odyssey” makes us wonder from the beginning of the movie until the end.

 I remember when watching this movie for the first time just because I make this as a reference.
 Watching this movie is so difficult to sit through for 2 hours and 30 minutes because the pace of this movie is so slow and boring.
 So, I watched this movie dropped for days and after watching this movie I didn’t know what expression I was describing after seeing the last scene about reincarnation being a baby.
 I started reading the original novel and it’s good but it didn’t feel like I watch the movie.
 Reading some trivia about this movie even I’m also surprised this movie is still being discussed until now.
 So, I’m watching this movie without anyone blocking it in one sitting and I admit it’s a masterpiece.
 When I show the movie to my college friends, I can guess that they certainly will not like it and it fits my belief but there is one of my friends who really understand about how this film works.
 He also has a different interpretation with me while we share opinions.
 I’ve reviewed and interpreted this film in various ways that appear in my head.
 But, actually, not only that because there are various ways how to interpret this film.